So Sick Of Corporate Ick

 Business is business… ain’t that the truth??

-Of course, those of us whose necks missed the chopping block can’t help but wonder who’s next.
+Of course, those of us whose necks missed the chopping block couldn’t help but wonder who was next.
 Nobody loves these kinds of changes, including me.
-However, I’m getting a little better at keeping the negative fire storms out of my head.
+However, my life experiences gave me tools to be a little better at keeping the negative fire storms out of my head.
 Being annoyed and sad is already uncomfortable enough.
 My magnifying mind can, if let loose, really run with all this and build a grudge that becomes harmful to me and those around me.
-Fortunately, over the years I’ve learned that if I allow anger and resentment to fester in my heart, I’m basically poisoning myself.
+I’m truly grateful to have learned that if I allow anger and resentment to fester in my heart, I’m basically poisoning myself.
 Being livid about things over which I have no control is about as effective as eating a poison pill and expecting someone else to die.

-I’ve been talking to my friends at work about all this stuff.
-When I consider out loud about if (or more likely when) it will be my turn; they offer suggestions like finding an IT head hunter or maybe doing computer consulting work.
-Bless them… they’re concerned for me.
-When they’re done I mention that I’ve been a slave to technology for over 40 years.
-I thank them warmly and let them know in no uncertain terms that I’m really ready to do something a little different.
-I’d like to do something that may pay less but will feed my soul.
+Of course my work friends and I tossed various scenarios about and when I pondered out loud about if (or more likely when) it would be my turn; they offered suggestions like finding an IT head hunter or maybe doing computer consulting work.
+Bless them… they were concerned for me.
+When they were done I mentioned that I’d been a slave to technology for over 40 years.
+I thanked them warmly and let them know in no uncertain terms that I was really ready to do something a little different.
+I would have been just fine to do something that may pay less but will feed my soul.
 Perhaps somewhere like Goodwill, and help those less fortunate than me become a bit more self-sufficient.
 Possibilities are only limited by how open my mind will be.

-In the meantime, I’ll show them (the corporate big shots)!!
-I’m gonna continue to work at the job and try to be happy!!
-So there!!
-I’m going to try to avoid dipping into the poison pot about corporate dysfunction.
-After all, the only thing I have any control over is how I react to all these “wonderful” things that are changing at the workplace.
+Thankfully I was able to retire before my particular job was outsourced (which it was).
+As my retirement grew near, I decided to show them guys (the corporate big shots)!!
+I continued to work at the job and just tried to be happy!!
+I bet they never saw that coming!!
+Well OK they didn’t care… but I did my darnedest to avoid dipping into the poison pot about corporate dysfunction.
+After all, the only thing I had any control over is how I reacted to all these “wonderful” things that were changing at the workplace.

-When my serenity alarm goes off, I need to remind myself to run through my “gratitude list.”
-I am healthy and I have the love of a beautiful woman.
-She even let me marry her!
-We have cars that work, a nice home, plenty to eat.
-We have loving relationships with our offspring, relatives and friends.
-Life really is good in our universe.
+Even today, (maybe especially today) when my serenity alarm goes off, I need to remind myself to run through my “gratitude list.”
+I am healthy and I have the love of an amazing woman.
+Both of us know what it’s like to lose a spouse after many years of a good marriage.
+I’m convinced those God People (whoever they are) helped us find each other.
+On top of that, I have cars that work, a nice home, plenty to eat.
+I have loving relationships with our offspring, relatives and friends.
+Life really is very, very good.

 No poison pill for me thanks.
 We all have the right to be happy, and I’ve been taught the only way to achieve that is to take care of myself.
 I need to make gratitude my attitude.
-I need to say “thank you” to The People Upstairs (whoever they are) regularly.
+I need to say “thank you” to The People Upstairs (you know, those God People) regularly.
 Sometimes it takes a bit of work to pull it off, but life is much more peaceful when I succeed.
+Who am I fooling… I need to work at staying calm and grateful pretty much every day, and that’s very OK with me.

 Can you tell I’m practicing?

 OK.
 Time for a chuckle… I did some hunting and found this gem by Monty Python.
-Definitely relates to the topic!
+A good way to poke fun at the corporate universe and its absurdity!
 But again, that’s just my professional opinion…